containers/buildah/docs/buildah-add.1.md

 **--no-follow-symlinks**

-Don't follow and dereference the symlinks when copying the files.
+Don't follow and dereference files when provided symlinks to copy.
 Instead, copy the symlinks themselves.
+This only affect the top level provided entries.

 **--quiet**, **-q**